What Is Private VLAN and How It Works?

 What Is Private VLAN?

-Private VLAN (PVLAN), also known as port isolation, is a network segmentation technology for layer 2 networks, which enables the ports isolation or traffic segmentation under the same IP segment.
-By applying private VLAN in a shared network environment, it greatly saves IP addresses and improves switch port security within layer 2.
+Private VLAN (PVLAN), also referred to as port isolation, is a layer 2 network segmentation technology.
+It allows for port isolation and traffic segmentation within the same IP segment.
+Implementing PVLAN in a shared network environment provides significant IP address savings and enhances switch port security at the layer 2 level.

 Port Types of PVLAN